 Given that all instruments tested at the seven different field sites were programmed and calibrated under identical procedures and that all ancillary data was processed the same, it was possible to examine how the test instrument responded over the complete range of environmental conditions to which it was exposed.
 To that end we plotted instrument readings against estimated values for transmissometer beam attenuation, TSS, and POC collectively from all sites (Fig. 21).
-The plot clearly reveals that the instrument response is very site specific and reflective of differences in the types and sizes of the particles generating the turbidity.
-In particular, sensor response was very responsive to small changes in TSM at the Michigan test site, but not very responsive to TSM at the Hawaii site.
-Overall, however, there was a strong linear relationship between the instrument response and measured BAC and TSS over ranges from 0.5 - 30 BAC and 0.8 - 80 mg L-1 TSS.
-The relationship to POC was much more variable across sites as well as within individual sites and seemed to exhibit much less influence on measured turbidity.
-In particular, the instrument was less responsive to changes in POC concentrations at the Hawaii and Maryland test sites.
+In general, there was a strong linear relationship between the instrument response and measured beam attenuation coefficient over the observed range of 0.5 - 30 BAC.
+However, the plot clearly reveals that the instrument response is very site specific and reflective of differences in the types and sizes of the particles generating the turbidity.
+In particular, instrument response was much more variable relative to TSM at the Hawaii test site and exhibited a much different slope for the range of TSM at the Maine test site.
+The relationship to POC was generally more variable across sites as well as within individual sites and seemed to exhibit much less influence on measured turbidity.

 Figure 7.
-Moss Landing Harbor, CA. A) Turbidity (TURB; Nephelometric Turbidity Units) measured by the Analite NEP395; B) Beam Attenuation Coefficient (BAC) measured by an in situ transmissometer, and total suspended solids (TSS).
+Moss Landing Harbor, CA. A) Turbidity (TURB; Formazin NephelometricUnits) measured by the In-Situ Troll 9500; B) Beam Attenuation Coefficient (BAC) measured by an in situ transmissometer, and total suspended solids (TSS).